junaid537/Inventory-Management-System-in-Python/README.md

 PLEASE CHECK THE VERSION OF PYTHON !!!
 REQUIRED VERSION :
 python3 --version  : Python 3.11.1
+PLEASE INSTALL THE BELOW MODULES !!
 Install pandas to see data in Tabular form
 Run the command to get data in excel sheet: pip install xlwt openpyxl xlrd

 Run my program by running the command : python3 inventory_management.py